BartMassey/nocargo/README.md

-# libcrate: compiling Rust without Cargo
+# nocargo: compiling Rust without Cargo
 Bart Massey

 This is a trivial example of building both a library crate